Getting Even with Dad: Plot

 Timmy Gleason is the estranged son of ex-con Ray Gleason and has been living with his aunt Kitty and her fiancée Wayne since the death of his mother some years earlier.
 Ray works in a bakery designing cakes.
 When Kitty goes on her honeymoon with new husband Wayne, she dumps Timmy on a reluctant Ray, leaving him to look after his son in San Francisco for the next week.

-Timmy is hoping to spend time with his father, but is largely ignored by Ray, who is the midst of planning a rare-coin heist with his two cronies Bobby and Carl.
+Timmy is hoping to spend time with his father, but is largely ignored by Ray, who is in the midst of planning a rare-coin heist with his two cronies Bobby and Carl.
 The robbery is successful, but Timmy learns of it and hides the stolen coins from them.
 He uses it to blackmail Ray into spending time with him, promising that he will return the coins afterwards.
 Thus father and son spend the next few days fishing, playing miniature golf and visiting amusement parks, with an amiable Carl and angry Bobby tagging along.

+After Timmy suggests to Carl that he made a map of the coins' location, Carl and Bobby find a map in Ray's bedroom and decide to look for the coins on their own without Timmy or Ray.
+However, this sends them on a wild goose chase that results in them getting arrested for attempting to steal a chest with communion wine from a church thinking the coins were in there.
+Realizing the map was fake, Bobby then believes Timmy and Ray set them up.

 The police are suspicious of Ray, so Detective Theresa Walsh is assigned by her superior to go undercover and surveil him.
 By chance, Ray and Timmy get talking to Theresa, unaware of who she really is, and invite her for a coffee and then to dinner.
 Theresa and Ray develop a mutual attraction, causing her boss concern over her willingness to do her job.
 Timmy and Ray have also gotten closer, so Timmy decides that he wants to stay with his dad permanently.
 He urges Ray to forget about the stolen coins, because he will probably be caught and sent back to prison.
 Ray refuses, so Timmy prepares to return home.

 At the last moment, Ray has a change of heart.
 Bobby, however, appears at the bus station, where at gunpoint he forces Ray to open the locker containing the coins.
 Ray and Bobby are set upon by the waiting police and arrested.
 Ray is crushed to discover that Theresa is a cop.
 However, it turns out that the bag in the locker was full of pennies, so Ray is released again.
 At Timmy's prompting, Theresa finds the rare coins in a gym bag in a department store held by a mannequin.
 The coins are returned and all charges against Ray are dropped.
 Ray decides to take on full custody of Timmy and they prepare for a new life together.